-Clayesmore has in place, and is further developing, a CCTV surveillance system, throughout the main school site.
-The system is fully owned by the school and comprises: internal and external fixed position cameras; pan tilt and zoom cameras; monitors; multiplexers; a digital recorder; public information signs.
+Clayesmore has in place a CCTV surveillance system, on the main school site.
+This system is fully owned by the school and comprises: internal and external fixed position cameras; pan tilt and zoom cameras; monitors; multiplexers; a digital recorder; public information signs.
 Its installation and operation is in accordance with the CCTV Code of Practice issued by the Information Commissioner's Office (ICO).
 The school is also registered as a CCTV operator with the ICO.